-- Effect of Covid 19 Pandemic including predicted grades and staff recruitment.
+- Future announcements on Government funding - Increasing inflationary cost pressures across the College as a whole - Effect of Covid 19 Pandemic including predicted grades and staff recruitment.
 Impacts on companies recruiting apprentices and the resultant reduction in opportunities for students. - The importance of GCSE English and Mathematics as a key component for study programmes going forward. - The continued uncertainty over government funding will continue to create a difficult market place to encourage growth in the sector including cost pressures for unfunded national minimum wage and additional National Insurance contributions. - The effects of Brexit and underlying economic conditions with additional inflation and supply chain issues. - Reduction in HE recruitment across the sector, with lowering of university entrance requirements.